 - Python 3.6+ and its development libraries and headers. - pybind11.
-This will be automatically downloaded if not available.
+This will be automatically downloaded if not available. - Other dependencies listed in the requirements.txt or environment.yml files.

 To compile the documentation:

 - Doxygen

 - Sphinx

 - The Breathe Sphinx extension.

 - The recommonmark Sphinx extension.